inkognitro/oas-tszod-gen/README.md

   findToken: () => {
     return 'my-access-token';
   },
-  securitySchemeName: 'example', // OAS3 security name
+  securitySchemeName: 'example', // this is the name of one of your security definitions in your OAS3 specification };
-};

 const requestHandler = new AuthRequestHandler(